dtrckd/md2blog/md/bash.md

     diff -qNr .  /other/path/ | grep -vE "(\.git|\.pyc)"

-Copy file with the tree structure of the source file
+Copy file with the tree structure of the source file/target

     find /path/to/files -name '*.csv' | cpio -pdm /target